-A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: 0/10 non-decorative images were found on pages 4, 6, 12, 15, 18, 21,25, 30, 32, and 35.
-The figures did not have alternative text.
-These figures had links embedded within the figure that function.
-The pictures themselves had no alternative text that was compatible with assistive technology.
+111111ages A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Fail Additional Information: 10/10 non-decorative images included alternative text.
+Images were found on pages 8 (2 images), 14, 19, 20 (2 images), 21 (2 images), 22, and 24.
 Figures alternative text failed.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additional Information: No decorative images were found.
-However, figures alternate text passed.
+N/A Additional Information: No decorative images found.
+Figures alternative text failed.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additional Information: 0/3 complex images had descriptions that were long enough to convey information.
-Only 3 images were found throughout the book that were considered complex.
-Figure alternate text failed.
+Pass Additional Information: 10/10 complex images had descriptive alternative text.
+Images were found on pages 11, 13, 28, 30, 40, 45, 46, 61, 82, and 89.
+All complex images had alternative text that conveyed meaning on the images.
+Figures alternative text failed.